georgegesite/Java/OCA_Chapter_4.md

 - A static method or instance method can call a static method because static methods don’t require an object to use.
+- static methods are not allowed to call instance methods.
 - Only an instance method can
   call another instance method on the same class without using a reference variable, because instance methods do require an object.